React Native Application Integration¶

 For a minimal initialization example, please read Quick Start.

-For a complete explanation of FTMobileConfig parameters, please read SDK Initialization.
+For complete FTMobileConfig parameter explanations, please read SDK Initialization.

 Detailed Configuration Entries¶